 Lymph nodes in the neck, armpit or groin are close to the surface of the skin and are easy to see and feel.
 Others that are deep inside the chest or tummy (abdomen), can't be felt from the outside.
 They might only be found on a scan.
 They can cause pain if they swell and press on tissues inside your body.

 Swollen lymph nodes caused by lymphoma:

-- are most commonly found in the neck, armpit or groin - are usually smooth and round - usually move out of the way when you press on them (are 'mobile') - have a 'rubbery' texture - are usually painless although they can sometimes ache or cause pain in nearby areas (for example, if they're pressing on a nerve) - can become very large.
+- are most commonly found in the neck, armpit or groin - are usually smooth and round - usually move out of the way when you press on them (are 'mobile') - have a 'rubbery' texture - are usually painless although they can sometimes ache or cause pain in nearby areas (for example, if they're pressing on a nerve) - are about 1.5cm in diameter (a bit bigger than a pea) or about 1cm in a child.